Summary Information For: AAV5, FVIII-BDD, Roctavian, NCT02576795 (Phase 1/2 Study) ¹⁸ˑ ¹⁹ˑ ³⁸ˑ ⁵⁹

 Reference

 Early follow-up efficacy data related to AIR in Co.
 1Co.
-2 were reported here 18 and summarized as follows:
+2 were reported here2 and are summarized as follows:

-Infusions per year before the study in comparison to the infusions per year after gene transfer for the low- and intermediate-dose cohorts
+Infusions per year before after gene transfer for the low- and intermediate-dose cohorts

 Infusions / Year